 State law controls much of what happens in foreclosure—your rights in the process, foreclosure procedures, available defenses, whether you're liable for a deficiency judgment after foreclosure, and more.

-Get an overview by checking out our 50-state foreclosure charts.
-Or click on your state link to get to your State Foreclosure Law Center, which has articles about your state's foreclosure procedures, mediation programs, programs providing assistance to struggling homeowners, anti-deficiency laws, and more.
+Choose your state to go to your state's Foreclosure Law Center, which has articles about foreclosure procedures, mediation programs, programs providing assistance to struggling homeowners, and anti-deficiency laws.

 Alabama